Guinness Irish Soda Bread

-Yeast breads require one, often two, proofing steps, which can add on hours of additional time.
+Yeast breads require one, often two, proofing steps, which can add hours of additional time.
 (Some, like no-knead breads, even require an overnight proofing step!)

 Instead, this quick Irish soda bread takes only 20 minutes to come together and under an hour in the oven.

 And the best part?
 It develops a real crust, like a typical loaf of yeast bread.
 It’s not just a savory version of a typical soft quick bread!
 The bread remains soft and tender with a golden crust – the perfect dinner bread.